McSinyx/spider-venom/man/thanhnien.rst

            url = 'http://thanhnien.vn/' + href
            if url.endswith('.html') and 'vac' in url: yield url

-From searched articles we focus only on url ended with htm and vac in the caption and image.
+From searched articles we focus only on url ended with html and vac in the url.

 scrape_image()
 ^^^^^^^^^^^^^^